 Important Lower-Back Anatomy:

 Lordotic Curve: The lower back (lumbar) is the portion situated between your lowest rib and the buttocks.
-The lumbar spine has a natural curve to it called the lordosis.
+The lumbar spine has a natural curve, its called the lordosis, and it is responsible for:

 - Reducing the concentration of stress to the lower spine